 It would not be Christmas without the festive little gingerbread men!
 I love making these healthy gingerbread biscuits with my not-so-little-any-more daughter.
 It’s a lovely way to spend quality time with her and as a huge bonus, you get healthy biscuits to enjoy as the fruits of your joint labour.
 A win-win situation, don’t you think?

 This year I set on a mission to ‘healthify’ the good old gingerbread men and make them a lot friendlier for the waist.
-I must admit, it took 3 batches to perfect the recipe (and a lot of huffs and puffs) but it was really worth it.
+I must admit, it took 3 batches to perfect the recipe and a lot of huffs and puffs.
+But it was really worth it.

-TIPS ON MAKING THE GINGERBREAD BISCUITS
+TIPS ON MAKING HEALTHIER GINGERBREAD BISCUITS

 A little note before you set to make these gingerbread men.

-The biscuits themselves are not very sweet (definitely not as sweet as traditional ones) but when you add icing on top, it makes them just sweet enough.
+The biscuits themselves are not very sweet (definitely not as sweet as traditional ones).
+But when you add icing on top, it makes them just sweet enough.
 If you prefer your biscuits slightly on the sweeter side, just taste a tiny bit of dough once you’ve mixed all ingredients and add more sugar if required.

 I personally like my biscuits on the crunchier side, hence I kept them in the oven a little longer to give them time to crisp up.
 If you prefer your gingerbread biscuits on the softer side, reduce the baking time by a few minutes and take them out when they’ve just turned golden brown.